-Canon 5D Mark IV versus Canon 6D Mark II
+Canon 5D Mark IV vs 6D Mark II

 The Canon EOS 5D Mark IV and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in August 2016 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 6D Mark II provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark IV vs Canon 6D Mark II
+Body comparison: Canon 5D Mark IV vs 6D Mark II

-The physical size and weight of the Canon 5D Mark IV and the Canon 6D Mark II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 5D Mark IV and the Canon 6D Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably smaller (9 percent) than the Canon 5D Mark IV.
 Moreover, the 6D Mark II is markedly lighter (14 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 6D Mark II was launched at a markedly lower price (by 43 percent) than the 5D Mark IV, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 5D Mark IV vs Canon 6D Mark II
+Sensor comparison: Canon 5D Mark IV vs 6D Mark II

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.